LazaUK/AIFoundry-Hub-CLI/README.md

 ```

 ## Scenario 3: Hub creation with existing dependent resources - YAML config
 1. Using long CLI commands with long Resource IDs as shown in Scenario 2 can be error-prone.
-You can define required values in YAML format, as per the attached ```Config_File.yaml``` file.
+You can define required values in YAML format instead, as per the attached ```Config_File.yaml``` file.
 2. You can then create a new Hub resource with existing Storage and Key Vault resources using the following Azure CLI command:
 ``` PowerShell
 az ml workspace create -g <RESOURCE_GROUP_NAME> --file <YAML_CONFIGURATION_FILE>